-Building is well under way on Sheffield’s official Chinatown, New Era Square, just over 100 years since the first known Chinese businessman, Percy Wong, opened his laundry at 90 Abbeydale Road.
+Building is well under way on Sheffield’s official Chinatown just over 100 years since the first known Chinese businessman, Percy Wong, opened his laundry at 90 Abbeydale Road.
 It was probably his brother Harry who had a similar business on Ecclesall Road.

 Percy and Harry didn’t have that many compatriots in Sheffield.
 The Chinese population was tiny.
 The first record of the Chinese here dates back to 1855 when, according to the burial register of the old St Paul’s Church (where the Peace Gardens now are), A Chow, son of magician Too Ki, was interred.